Every step of international marketing needs to be considered carefully because your customers overseas have very different requirements

 By partnering with local digital agency Mobiento, WWF was able to place the Blackout Banner across some of Norway’s top media sites.
 This recognition of particular market segments for their campaign allows them to reach a huge amount of customers in this particularly relevant region for their campaign.

-Sometimes succeeding in a new market is about choosing the right area to base your international operations from.
+Sometimes succeeding in a new market is about choosing the right area to base your international operations.
 Silicon Valley-based data software company New Relic saw the potential in Dublin as their first international location.

 The company’s research allowed them to select the perfect location for their international operations based on similarities between the two areas, access to a young educated workforce and a country where new technology is actively sought after and required.